Skip to content

 python

-# src/basic/flows/is_prime_number.py
+# src/basic/controls/is_prime_number.py

 def main():